 Horses run in a left-handed manor and the course is actually pretty flat all the way round, which is quite unusual for these types of racecourses as they’re often littered with undulation.
 As a result, they often favour horses that gallop strong, but to be honest, it’s a pretty fair track and often you will see the best horse on the day win the race, without obstruction.

 Due to it being in the North of England, the weather can often play a fairly major role within how each race is set up.
 Even though it’s at the back end of August, within British Summer time, often the track is at best good to firm, if not good in places.
 There have been times when torrential rain has hit the meeting, seeing grounds of good to soft and even soft in places.
-The chart below illustrates the going on the opening day of the festival over the last 30 years.
+The chart below illustrates the going on the opening day of the festival since 1990.

 The course has actually won many awards, such as Racecourse of the Year in 1997, 2003 and most recently in 2017.
 It’s also come out on top of a survey run by The Times for the top racetrack in Britain as voted by their readers.

 The meeting kicks off on the Wednesday and with it comes one of the best Group 1 races of the season in the form of the Juddmonte International.
-Between 2012 and 2014 the race was actually Britain’s highest rated flat race of the season and the £1million prize fund that’s attached would certainly be enough to tempt the best of the best.
+Between 2012 and 2014 the race was actually Britain’s highest rated flat race of the season and the £275,000 prize fund (£1 million in 2019) that’s attached would certainly be enough to tempt the best of the best.

 Ran over 1m 2f, the horses need to navigate around half of the track, but the winner has often gone on the greatness, such is the prestige of the race.
 Former winners have included Frankel, Sea The Stars, Sakhee, Exxoud and Authorized.